BushDevourer/ExperimentZero/README.md

 # ExperimentZero
 Code for all the projects

-Edit and share all u want, just remember im th OG
+Edit and share all u want, just remember im the OG